Fermat's Last Theorem over $\mathbb{Q}(\sqrt{2},\sqrt{3})$: Small Integer Exponents

+where $(\alpha:\beta:\gamma)\in F_{6}(K)$.
+It immediately follows that $(b+1)/2$ is a square in $K$.
+For each $b$, we check using \texttt{Magma} that $(b+1)/2$ is not a square in $K$.
+We have reached a contradiction.
+This completes the proof. \end{proof}

-Points on the Fermat quartic over quadratic fields were first studied by Aigner~\cite{Ai}; somewhat later, Faddeev~\cite{Fa} gave another proof which also classified the points over cubic fields, using quite intricate algebraic geometry, and Mordell~\cite{Mo} then found an elementary proof of the same result.
-Mordell starts with the knowledge that there are no non-trivial points on the Fermat quartic over $\QQ$, and studies points over all quadratic extensions.
-We shall generalise his method, observing that we can also classify points over quadratic extensions of certain quadratic fields.
+Quadratic points on the Fermat quartic have been studied by Aigner~\cite{Ai}, Faddeev~\cite{Fa} and Mordell~\cite{Mo}.
+Mordell starts with the knowledge that there are no non-trivial points on the Fermat quartic over $\Q$, and studies points over all quadratic fields.
+We generalise his method, observing that we can also classify points over quadratic extensions of certain quadratic fields.
 More precisely, if $L$ is any field for which there are no points on the Fermat quartic, and if the two elliptic curves with Cremona labels \texttt{32a1} and \texttt{64a1} have rank $0$ over $L$, then we give a procedure to write down all the points on the Fermat quartic over quadratic extensions of $L$.\\

-We note that we require only that the elliptic curves with Cremona labels \texttt{32a1} and \texttt{64a1} have rank $0$ over $L$.
-This is generally false -- for example, over $L=\QQ(\sqrt{3})$, the elliptic curve with Cremona label \texttt{64a1} has rank $1$ (the other has rank $0$), and over $L=\QQ(\sqrt{6})$, the elliptic curve with Cremona label \texttt{32a1} has rank $1$ (and the other has rank $0$).

-In an earlier version of this paper, we previously conjectured that there are no points on the Fermat quartic over any real biquadratic field.
-We thank Pedro Jos\'e Cazorla Garcia for pointing out to us that the point $(\sqrt{3}, 2, \sqrt{5})$ lies on the Fermat quartic over $\QQ(\sqrt{3}, \sqrt{5})$.
+In an earlier version of this paper, we conjectured that there are no points on the Fermat quartic over any real biquadratic field.
+We thank Pedro Jos\'e Cazorla Garcia for pointing out to us that the point $(\sqrt{3}, 2, \sqrt{5})$ lies on the Fermat quartic over $\Q(\sqrt{3}, \sqrt{5})$.\\

-After the completion of this work, we were made aware that Ishitsuka-Ito-Ohshita \cite[Theorem 7.3]{Ishitsuka2019ExplicitCO} have previously determined all points on the Fermat quartic lying in a quadratic extension of $\QQ(\zeta_{8})$.
-Since $\QQ(\sqrt{2})$ is contained in $\QQ(\zeta_{8})$, this is indeed stronger than the statement of Theorem ~\ref{thm:F4}.
-We thank the authors Yasuhiro Ishitsuka, Tetsushi Ito and Tatsuya Ohshita for making us aware of this.

-We note that the authors of the aforementioned work study the Jacobian of the Fermat quartic over $\QQ(\zeta_{8})$ and that the proof of Theorem ~\ref{thm:F4}, extending work of Mordell \cite{Mo}, makes use of a different strategy.
+After the completion of this work, we were made aware that Ishitsuka, Ito and Ohshita \cite[Theorem 7.3]{Ishitsuka2019ExplicitCO} have previously determined all points on the Fermat quartic lying in a quadratic extension of $\Q(\zeta_{8})$.
+We thank the authors for making us aware of this.
+Since $\Q(\sqrt{2})$ is contained in $\Q(\zeta_{8})$, this is indeed stronger than the statement of Theorem ~\ref{thm:F4}.
+We note that the authors of \cite{Ishitsuka2019ExplicitCO} study the Jacobian of the Fermat quartic over $\Q(\zeta_{8})$ and that the proof of Theorem ~\ref{thm:F4}, extending work of Mordell \cite{Mo}, makes use of a different strategy.